CodexPad/codex_pad_arduino_lib/README.md

   - **Core Functionality**: Scans for and automatically connects to nearby CodexPad devices by matching a specific, user-defined **button** or **button combination**, then detects and prints joystick and button changes.

+    - **Operation Steps**: After the code starts, it enters the scanning and connection state.
+Turn on the CodexPad, and the blue light will blink.
+Press and hold the button mask (button combination) specified in your code on the CodexPad until the host connects to the CodexPad.
+Then, operate the CodexPad normally and observe the console log output.

   - **Important Note**: Do not use the `Home` key alone in the button mask.
-Holding the `Home` key will cause the controller to shut down, thereby interrupting the connection.
+Holding the `Home` key will cause the CodexPad to shut down, thereby interrupting the connection.
 If you need to use the Home key, use it in combination with other buttons (e.g., `Home` + `Cross`).

 ## API Reference